Whole-Home Humidity Control for Portland

 Dehumidifiers: Ducted or Standalone

-Smart Controls & Integration
+Smart Controls & Thermostat Integration

 Humidifier Maintenance

-- •Annual cleaning during tune-up
+- •Annual cleaning during your tune-up

 - •Pad replacement: $30–$50/year

-- •Water panel replacement
+- •Water panel swap when needed

-- •Scale removal if needed
+- •Scale removal if you have hard water

 Dehumidifier Maintenance

-- •Empty/clean reservoir weekly
+- •Clean or empty reservoir weekly

-- •Clean coils quarterly
+- •Clean coils every quarter

-- •Check condensate drain
+- •Check condensate drain for clogs

-- •Annual professional service
+- •Annual tech inspection

 Humidity Control FAQs

-What size humidifier/dehumidifier do I need?
+What size unit do I need?

-Are whole-home systems better than portable units?
+Are whole-home systems worth it over portable units?

-Whole-home humidifiers: $300-$1,200 installed.
-Whole-home dehumidifiers: $1,200-$2,000 installed.
-Basement dehumidifiers: $400-$800 installed.
-Costs vary by capacity and installation complexity.
-Many systems qualify for Energy Trust rebates.
+Whole-home humidifiers: $300–$1,200 installed.
+Whole-home dehumidifiers: $1,200–$2,000 installed.
+Basement dehumidifiers: $400–$800 installed.
+Price depends on capacity and how complex the install is.
+Some systems qualify for Energy Trust of Oregon rebates — we'll let you know which ones.